Alif Hajiyev: Khojaly Massacre

 Alif Hajiyev helped the completely surrounded town survive for a few months with no gas and electricity, limited supply of food.
 When the Armenian offensive from three sides started on February 25, Alif gave an order to evacuate the town.
 The few defenders along with Hajiyev escorted the crowd of civilians along the Gorgor river valley overnight to the open plain near the village Nakhichevanli, just six miles away from Azerbaijani positions in Şelli village of Aghdam, where the Khojaly Massacre took place on February 26.

 Death

 Alif Hajiyev was one of the Azeri combatants escorting hundreds of Azerbaijani civilians fleeing Khojaly.
 While crossing a road in groups, civilians were defended by Hajiyev who exchanged fire with Armenian troops.
 While covering the third group, Hajiyev was shot dead while changing magazines.
 The bullet hit him in the head.
 Hajiyev was one of 40 defendants of the city which were stationed in Khojaly.
-Only 10 survived. more than 200 Azerbaijani were killed during these events.
+Only 10 survived. more than 200 (and potentially up to 1,000) Azerbaijani civilians were killed during the subsequent massacre.
 Hajiyev was buried in Martyrs' Lane, Baku.